 Never settle!
 Rather, always challenge yourself in the following ways:

-- Constantly look to learn more
+- Constantly learn

 - Test new ideas over old ideas

 - Take on new work you’ve never done before

 Just think about it.
 If humans had become complacent, we could still be living in caves today.
 We would’ve become satisfied with life after just learning how to create fire with two sticks.
 Imagine how horrible life would be today…

 This mentality of endlessly challenging the status quo is best seen today in Elon Musk.
 He’s constantly pushing the envelope with each of his companies.
 He’s not even slowing down as his challenges grow in size and complexity.

 Elon’s secret sauce is using each of his successes as a stepping stone to greater challenges.
 And I bet if he lands humans on Mars, he’ll still continue to push the envelope.

 Distance yourself from any and all distractions.
 Because we all have focus-crashing kryptonite.
 For some people it’s their phone, for others it’s friends and family.